COMMONWEALTH PREVENTION ALLIANCE

-The Corporation shall be a non-profit corporation organized under the laws of the Commonwealth of Pennsylvania, and its purposes shall be to promote the establishment of a system of communication, support, professional development, advocacy and sharing of services/resources among prevention programs and people in the State.
-The Corporation intends to study, discuss, make recommendations, and where appropriate, take action on issues of concern to people involved in prevention activities.
+The Corporation shall be a non-profit corporation organized under the non-profit laws of the Commonwealth of Pennsylvania, and its purposes shall be to promote the establishment of a system of communication, support, professional development, advocacy, and sharing of services/resources among prevention programs and people in the state.
+The Corporation intends to study, discuss, make recommendations, and where appropriate, act on issues of concern to people involved in prevention activities.

 Section 3.
 Location.

 Section 4.
 Fiscal Year.

 The Corporation’s fiscal year shall be January 1 through December 31 of each year.

 Section 1.
 Membership.

-Members are individuals and organizations that shall be:
+Members are individuals, organizations, and coalitions that shall be:

 - required to pay annual dues

 - entitled to vote at the annual meeting, and

-- invited to participate actively in CPA Committee work.
+- encouraged to participate actively in CPA committee work and regional meetings.

 Section 3.
 Dues.

-The Directors shall determine the amount of dues annually.
-One person shall be limited to one membership per year.
-All membership terms are from January 1 to December 31 and must be renewed annually.
+The directors shall determine the dollar amount of dues annually.
+All membership terms are from January 1 through December 31 and must be renewed annually.
 The directors will determine a discounted student rate.